gabesteves/Converter/README.md

 # Temperature Converter

-The Tempereature Converter was an app I developed to continue pursuing the improvement of my skills in Android development.
+The Temperature Converter was an app I developed to continue pursuing the improvement of my skills in Android development.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->